 Located on the campus of the University of North Dakota, the Fritz (as it is known to locals) was built in 1965 with the goal of being the best performing arts center in the Midwest.
 The 2400-seat auditorium is home to a wide variety of events, including theatrical performances courtesy of UND’s excellent theater program.

 The eastern side of the state is not the only place to find good theatre.
-Minot’s Arlene Theatre is home to the Mouse River Players, an all-volunteer community theatre company formed in 1971.
+Minot’s Mouse River Players Community Theatre is home to the Mouse River Players, an all-volunteer community theatre company formed in 1971.
 The Arlene was originally the Old Labor Temple before it was renovated by the theatre company in 2004.
 The Mouse River Players perform a variety of shows each year, including those geared towards children and families.